MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/get-started.md

 ---
 # Getting Started tutorials

-These articles cover how to set up your development tools and create an initial WebView2 app, and learn about WebView2 concepts along the way.
+These articles cover how to set up your development tools and create an initial WebView2 app, like a Hello World app with basic functionality.
+Learn about WebView2 concepts along the way.

 | Article | Completed project | Description |
 |---|---|---|